MainulDip/KotlinEveryday/oop-tour-kotlin.md

 }
 ```
 ### Inline Class, Nested, Inners:
 Inline classes are a subset of value-based classes.
 They don't have an identity and can only hold values.
+Provide predictable type into IDE.
 ```kt
 @JvmInline
 value class Width(val width: Long)